AliRezaei-Code/FastAPI-interview-questions/README.md

 <a id="q8"></a>
 ### 8. How does FastAPI performance compare to Node and Go?
-The tutorial notes that FastAPI performance is on par with NodeJS and Go due to its ASGI foundation.
+The documentation notes that FastAPI performance is on par with NodeJS and Go due to its ASGI foundation.
 Actual throughput depends on your server, I/O patterns, and implementation details.
 Using async I/O correctly and choosing an efficient ASGI server are key factors.

 <a id="q9"></a>
 ### 9. How do you install FastAPI with pip?